 Mr. Cayer began his journey into the arts at the age of ten in 1972 with Praying Mantis Kung Fu.
 He continued his journey with the hard arts in 1975 with Sensei Jim Rodriques .
 Sensei served as a Police Officer in Ft.
 Walton Beach, FL and as a professional bodyguard in the 1980’s and early 90’s.
 In 2003 Joe traveled with his Ko Sutemi Seieikan Grand Master, Don Madden on the A.K.J.U.
 Team America to the 7th Irish Cup and won the Grand Championship in the Randori division in Dublin, Ireland.
 In 2007, Joe was awarded The President’s Bronze Volunteer Service Award by President Bush for his 25 years of volunteering to his community and the local Police & Sheriff’s Office.
 He was also recognized by award and banquet by the U.S. House of Representatives for his free protection seminars and community service.
 The Mayor of Ft.
 Walton Beach gave Joe the key to the city in a ceremony for his self-protection seminars.
-In 2010 he was awarded his 9th Dan in Shotokan Karate from his instructor, Master Jim Rodriquez and received his Doctorate degree in Martial Art Science from the College of Martial Arts under Professor Stoffel Van Vuuren.
+In 2010 he was awarded his 9th Dan in Shotokan Karate from his instructor, Master Jim Rodriques and received his Doctorate degree in Martial Art Science from the College of Martial Arts.
 In 2012 Joe earned his Florida Dept. Of Law Enforcement Instructor Level Certification in Police Defensive Tactics.
 Grand Master Cayer has taught over 25,000 women via his free self-protection clinics in his career and was honored with the Florida Crime Prevention Leadership Award & a special recognition from the Okaloosa Co Sheriff’s Office.
-He has taught Military Special Forces at Camp Rucker, Eglin and Hurlburt Air Force Bases and received the several commander coins for his voluntary efforts.
+He has taught Military Special Forces at Camp Rucker, Eglin and Hurlburt Air Force Bases and received several commander coins for his voluntary efforts.
 Joe is a member of the European Jujitsu Union and Seieikan AKJU and a charter member with E.U.S.A.M.A.A.
 He is also a founding member of ASAI (Asai Shotokan Association International).
 Master’s personal association is IKI (International Karate Institute) in which he founded in 2013.

 Master Benny Sledge